-A high-volume air compressor is conveniently located in the port cockpit storage compartment to inflate your favorite water toys.
+A high-volume air compressor is conveniently located in the port-side bench seat storage compartment to inflate your favorite water toys.
 Plug into the accessory receptacle on the dash or in the air compressor area.

 Avoid direct exposure to water and keep stowed when not in use.